The Scrolls Of Life: Destiny Dreams and the Bible Code

 They have their exits and their entrances;

-He was not far from the truth.
-The Author of Life has written our scripts and our audience is “a great cloud of witnesses” (Hebrews 12:1-2).
-We are part of a cast.
-We must “read” the script and play our unique roles.
-Until the final curtain, may it be as “it is written.”
-Amen.
+The Author of Life has written our scripts, and our audience is “a great cloud of witnesses” (Hebrews 12:1-2).
+We are part of an ever-changing cast.
+We must “read” the script, decipher codes, and play our unique roles.

 1. Nowhere the Bible tells us that God would have become flesh to live among us as the man, Jesus Christ of Nazareth and then to fake His death (because God cannot die) and to fake His resurrection from the dead.